European Car Brands

 Hurtan Logo

-The Hurtan car brand was born due to the desire of its founder – Juan Hurtado González, to realize his dream – to create a modern sports car in retro style.
-The first car was born in the early 80s of the last century, which was very successful.
-On this wave, the founder created the company Hurtan Desarrollos SL.
-Her first model, the Albaycín T2, came out in 1992.
-Today, the brand is located in Granada, carrying out, among other things, the production of electric vehicles.
-The brand emblem consists of a combination of a letter character and the brand name.
-The sign is simultaneously the first letter of the name – H. From the upper part of the left leg of the letter and the lower part of the right leg, semi-arcs extend, which forms the visual unity of the composition.
-The emphasis on unity is also made with the help of connections between each letter of the name.
+Hurtan car brand was born thanks to the desire of its founder, Juan Hurtado Gonzalez, to realize his dream – to create a modern sports car in retro style.
+The first car was born in the early 80s of the last century and was very successful.
+During this wave, the founder created the company Hurtan Desarrollos SL.
+Its first model, the Albaycín T2, appeared in 1992.
+Today, the brand is located in Granada, producing electric cars, among other things.
+The brand’s emblem consists of a combination of a letter symbol and the brand name.
+The sign is simultaneously the first letter of the name – H. The upper part of the left leg of the letter and the lower part of the right leg are half arcs, which form the visual unity of the composition.
+Emphasis on unity is also made with the help of links between each letter of the name.

 Cupra